How to get there (English) poep

 Follow the road westwards.
 After 40 km you reach the small village of Tambaga.
 Just before entering this village you turn right onto a dirt road.
 There is a sign pointing right, direction Manantali.

-The dirt road is 100km long and usualy in ok condition, although a bit slow driving.
-Only at the hight of the rainy season the road might be difficult, sometimes even closed due to trucks getting stuck in the mud and blocking the road.
+The dirt road is 100km long and usually in ok condition, although a bit slow driving.
+Only at the height of the rainy season the road might be difficult, sometimes even closed due to trucks getting stuck in the mud and blocking the road.

-Ariving in Manantali the road descents steeply.
+Arriving in Manantali the road descents steeply.
 You have a nice view of the big dam and on the other side of the river you will see the only (white) house, that’s the place you’re going.
-Descent the road carefully and SLOWLY (its narrow and Africans are not used to the steepness) and at the first 4way crossroads go straight, across the bridge.
+Descent the road carefully and SLOWLY (its narrow and Africans are not used to the steepness) and at the first 4way crossroads go straight (after waving at the policeman), across the bridge.
 Turn right after the bridge and after the bridge turn right onto the gravel road.
 After 300m turn right, there is a sign on the tree.
 After 100m turn left onto the paved road, you are arriving at paradise.

 The always accurate (NOT!) michelin map shows a direct road from Keniaba (on the border with Senegal) to Manantali, via Casama and Koundian.
-Please be aware that this road is difficult by car and in rainy season not accesible at all due to water crossings..
-Unless you are really adventurous ofcourse.
+Please be aware that this road is difficult by car and in rainy season not accessible at all due to water crossings.
+Unless you are really adventurous of course.

 Trucks and big rigs have taken this road, but its partly narrow with brush on the side, specially the first 30k or so, so you might get some scratches on your paintwork.

 After Koundian it opens up.
-The road is beautifull and if you are not in a hurry, go ahead.
-Near Casama its a little hilly with some ups and downs, sometimes a rocky.
+The road is beautiful and if you are not in a hurry, go ahead and camp somewhere.
+Near Casama its a little hilly with some ups and downs, sometimes rocky.
 After that its flat with weird rock formations sticking out once in a while, its nice, the vilages are authentic and friendly.